 We heard from a reader using cinnamon to try to reverse prediabetes.

 Q. I have prediabetes.
-I have done everything my doctor told me, but nothing was working very well.
-I found a suggestion on your website and tried a cinnamon supplement (Cinnulin PF).
+Although I did everything my doctor told me, nothing worked very well.
+Following a suggestion on your website, I tried a cinnamon supplement (Cinnulin PF).
 It really helps!
 My cravings have gone down significantly and I’ve been losing a little weight.

 A. Cinnamon can help with blood sugar control.
 A controlled trial found that people with prediabetes had lower fasting blood sugar measurements after taking cinnamon for three months (Journal of the Endocrine Society, July 21, 2020).
 Readers who would like to learn more about using cinnamon to lower blood sugar, cholesterol and triglycerides may be interested in our book, Spice Up Your Health: How Everyday Herbs & Spices Can Lengthen & Strengthen Your Life.